Systems Engineering and Healthcare Systems Engineering

 The regular Healthcare Systems Engineering MS program is designed to be completed in about two years by a working student taking two courses per semester, including some summer courses.
 With aggressive scheduling of courses, the Healthcare MS program can be completed in one year.
 The 4+1 Healthcare Systems Engineering MS program is designed to be completed in one year.

 The dual degree Systems Engineering Leadership Program is designed to be completed in about three years.

 The Certificate programs can be completed within three consecutive semesters (but the Certificate in Lean Healthcare Systems can be completed in one year.)

 The regular Healthcare Systems Engineering MS students and the Certificate in Lean Healthcare students enter the program in Summer Term II.
 They can apply year round.
-The 4+1 Healthcare Systems Engineering students must apply by November 1 and are admitted during November.
+The 4+1 Healthcare Systems Engineering students must apply during the Fall semester of their Senior year and are admitted during that semester.
 They enter the program in the Senior Spring semester.

 All non-Healthcare students can be admitted anytime during the academic year and can enter the program in any semester or summer terms.